kanchshres/Tempo-Tear/README.md

 ## Scoring and Multipliers
 <img width="190" alt="image" src="https://user-images.githubusercontent.com/52114668/171697195-bb816263-0394-4e60-b8db-48c1deb42498.png">
-- Score points by slashing enemies.
+Score points by slashing enemies.
 More points are given the more in-tune to the rhythm you slash, from a minimum of 10 points to a maximum of 300.
-- Increase your multiplier by slashing in rhythm to the beat.
-- Getting hit will reset your multiplier.
+Increase your multiplier by slashing in rhythm to the beat.
+Getting hit will reset your multiplier!

 ## Music Used
 - Main Menu: Waveshaper - A Monster